 What the Expedition Gets Right

 The Expedition comes standard with a third row of seats that actually offer up plenty of room for its occupants.
 Additionally, the two rear rows of seats fold down with relative ease to expand its cargo area from 18.6 cubic feet to 108.3 cubic feet.
 The EL model adds even more cargo room with 42.6 cubic feet with all of the seats in place, and 130.8 cubic feet with the seats folded.
+Both versions benefit from interior upgrades and freshened exterior styling this year.

 What the Sequoia Gets Right